Sockets

 • data.userId (Number) – The userId to get statistics for (optional)

-• options (Object) – not used
+• options (Object) – Additional configuration parameters (currently unused).

 Throws: